Farama-Foundation/PettingZoo/docs/magent/combined_arms.md

 ```
 seed: seed for random values.
 Set to None to use machine random source.
 Set to fixed value for deterministic behavior.

-map_size: size of each dimension of the map.
-Also affects the number of players on each team.
 ```